 This is by no means anywhere near as large as some VPN providers are, but some larger names cover fewer countries.

 Although it may be a small network, they have covered some obscure locations, which makes things better for many more users.

 In the USA, you can change servers on a city level.
 This is an excellent help for streaming services.

 When conducting speed tests, all the servers returned the IP address for their locations.

 However, there were a couple of ping tests, which were suggesting some servers might have other locations than advertised.

 After running speed tests, it was found the download speeds for close and populated locations were well above average.

-UK performance was around 55-60 Mbps.
-While the speeds around Europe was 40-50 Mbps.
+UK’s performance was around 55-60 Mbps while the speeds around Europe were 40-50 Mbps.

-Testing with US servers gave speeds of around 48-54 Mbps, and speeds for remote regions such as New Zealand and Australia was in the range of 30-40 Mbps.
-These are way above what many other competing VPN’s offer or are capable of achieving.
+Testing with US servers gave speeds of around 48-54 Mbps, and speeds for remote regions such as New Zealand and Australia were in the range of 30-40 Mbps.
+These are way above what many other competing VPN’s offers or are capable of achieving.

 This feature is accessible from any page of their website and is brought by Zendesk, which is one of the major players in the chat scene.